brontosaurusrex/brontosaurusrex.github.io/_posts/2023-09-05-Total-commander-AddChange-comments-for-multiple-files.md

 	Command: cm_SetAttrib
 	Icon file: %COMMANDER_PATH%\..\ico\papirus\commix.ico

 Comments are stored in hidden text file named 'descript.ion' and will persist when file is copied (with total commander i guess).
+Hot key for editing single file is CTRL+Z.

+---
 This is what chatGPT has to say about descript.ion:

 A "descript.ion" file is typically a plain text file used to store descriptions or metadata for files in a specific directory or folder.
 These description files were commonly used in older operating systems like MS-DOS and some early versions of Windows, such as Windows 3.x and Windows 95.
 The purpose of these files was to provide additional information about the files in a directory, such as a brief description, author, or any other relevant details.